gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 Chi-square tests can be generally used to perform two types of tests, the Independence and Homogeneity tests.
 The appropriate analysis is determined based on the data collection methodology.
-The parametric Chi-squared distribution for which these tests are named is appropriate when the expected cell counts are large enough (related to having a large enough overall sample).
+The parametric Chi-square distribution for which these tests are named is appropriate when the expected cell counts are large enough (related to having a large enough overall sample).
 When this condition is violated, the permutation approach can provide valuable inferences in these situations in